jrmontag/AnalyzeBoulder-SocialPulse/outline.md

 # outline *(WIP)*

+- context (for social data)

     - ~a decade into the [social data revolution](http://blogs.hbr.org/2009/05/the-social-data-revolution/) = mucho data

     - new channel for making measurements of social and humanitarian issues (unemployment, illness, politics), cheaper and more real-time than e.g. government census

     - how much data? (+ grapherator twitter data) -- everything from the Golden Globe awards show to the current Ukrainian riots is in that data

-- many reasons why you might want to be able to describe and classify events in that data stream, eg:
+- need a way to describe and classify narrow / focussed events in large data stream, eg:

-    - compare evolution of stories with different scales

-    - compare user behavior across platforms

-    - identify emerging stories & source type
+    - compare evolution of stories with different scales, compare user behavior across platforms, identify emerging stories & source type